 - My Favorite Sass Tools

 - A Sass Component in 10 Minutes

-Oh and, in case you’re wondering, they’re all written by Hugo! :)
+Oh and, in case you’re wondering, they’re all written by Kitty! :)

 But again, don’t be intimidated by that.
 I’m glad to publish simpler Sass content that’s geared more towards those just getting started with Sass or those who have never even touched it.
 There’s lots in the Sass docs worth writing about, so feel free to give it a shot.